Workman’s Comp Drug Testing Policy

 In Minnesota, employers can require that employees injured on the job take a drug test.
 However, Minnesota designed its workers’ compensation laws to protect injured workers.
 Even if you fail a drug test, you may still be eligible for workers’ compensation for your on-the-job injuries.

-If you have failed a drug test following a workplace injury, you should contact a Minnesota workers’ compensation lawyer right away.
 At Arechigo & Stokka, our experienced team will fight for you and make sure you get all the workers’ compensation benefits to which you are entitled.

 Drug Testing Laws for Workers’ Comp in Minnesota